Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 Is 2026 a good time to sell in Florida?

-Yes—if priced correctly.
+Yes, if priced correctly.
 Prices are stable, inventory is rising, and properly priced homes sell in 30-45 days.
 Overpriced homes sit.

 Are prices dropping?

-Statewide, no—prices are up 1-3% YoY.
+Statewide, no, prices are up 1-3% YoY.
 But some Gulf Coast markets and condo segments are seeing corrections of 5-10%.

 How long to sell?

 Average 55-70 days on market statewide.
 Well-priced homes: 30-45 days.
-Cash buyers: 7-30 days.
+Cash buyers: timing depends on title, payoff, access, seller documents, and written closing terms.

 What about insurance?